2021 Review: Business Platinum Card® from American Express – Is it worth the $595 annual fee?

 What benefits does the Amex Business Platinum Card have?

-Some of the most valuable benefits include an annual $200 credit for incidental airline fees, the Amex Global Lounge Collection, automatic Hilton Honors Gold and Marriott Bonvoy Gold Elite status, and a fee credit for Global Entry or TSA PreCheck.
+The most valuable benefits include up to $200 in annual credits for incidental airline fees, up to $400 in annual Dell statement credits, up to $120 in annual wireless service credits, automatic Hilton Honors Gold and Marriott Bonvoy Gold Elite status, and a fee credit for Global Entry or TSA PreCheck.

-The Global Lounge Collection provides access to over 1,000 airport lounges of various brands, including Centurion and Priority Pass, in 120 countries.
+There’s also the famous Global Lounge Collection, which provides access to over 1,000 airport lounges of various brands, including Centurion and Priority Pass, in 120 countries.
 Hilton Honors Gold and Marriott Bonvoy Gold Elite status grant point bonuses, late checkout, room upgrades when they’re available, and other perks.
-Global Entry or TSA PreCheck makes getting through TSA at airports quicker.
+Global Entry or TSA PreCheck both help speed your way through TSA.

 Alternatives to the American Express Business Platinum Card